AISpaceXDragon/public-code/README.md

 ```bash
 python preperation/createLabels.py --datadir $ANUE --id-type level3Id --num-workers $C
 ```
+**NOTE**:In the scripts json2instanceImg.py, json2labelImg.py be sure to change the highlighted path in the line "sys.path.append("**/Users/srimanthdhondy/Programs**/public-code/helpers/")" as per your download location.

 Following commands are updated for the target labels of other domain adaptation tasks: